 Murray Canyon Trail: An Easy/Moderate 4 mile hike featuring lot of palm trees like Andreas Canyon.
 Big Horn Sheep frequent this trail, and you’re quite lucky if you see one – they are an endangered species.
 Murray Canyon is secluded and beautiful.

-I recommend doing your longest hike early and saving Andreas Canyon for last, if trying for two in one day.
+Pro Tip: If you are planning for multiple hikes in one day, I recommend doing your longest hike early.
+Save Andreas Canyon for last, since it is shorter and easier.
 But cut yourself some slack if one hike in the desert is all your body can handle.

 Rules to Follow Inside Indian Canyons